 1. Shorthaired (Smooth Coat) Dachshund

 Shorthaired Dachshunds, also known as wiener dogs, are known for their elongated bodies, shorthaired coats, and very short legs.
+They are one of the most popular types of Dachshund.
 These loving companions make excellent house pets in quieter, calmer environments.
 Often wary of strangers and new people, they tend to excessively bark.

 2. Longhaired Dachshund